Understanding Venice, the City Built on Water – By Boat

 Luca points out how much higher the water is now, lapping into the lower part of the openings.

-While Venice is sinking, its population too is shrinking
+As Venice is sinking, its population is shrinking

 On our way back into the lagoon we pass some fresh wooden pilings being installed to replace old pilings being eaten by shipworms.
 According to Luca, if it wasn’t for the worms, the pilings could last forever as long as the wood was beneath the mud and had no contact with oxygen, and therefore remained strong, almost petrified.